-Students are expected to assume an expanded level of clinical responsibility consistent with a fourth-year medical student on a sub-internship and carry a minimum load of at least 3 patients at all times.
-If that is not possible, students will assist residents and attending physicians with their workload potentially assuming care of patients they did not admit.
+Students will assume an expanded level of clinical responsibility consistent with a fourth-year medical student on a sub-internship and always carry a minimum load of at least three (3) patients.
+If that is not possible, students will assist residents and attending physicians with their workload, potentially assuming care of patients they did not admit.
 Students will participate in all aspects of inpatient care, including hospital admission, daily care, discharge, patient education, preventive care, and commonly performed inpatient procedures.
-Management expectations include: